Go Back

 Ingredients

-• 2 tbsp neutral oil canola or vegetable
+• 2 tablespoons neutral oil canola, vegetable, or similar

 • 1 cup crushed or chopped tomatoes